 Please see a link to a flickr album of images from the show.
 And installation images.

 Associated Public Programs:

-Where the Heart is Artist Talks: Jiha Moon—Link to past session
+Where the Heart Is Artist Lectures: Link to past Jiha Moon talk

-Where the Heart is Artist Talks: Maria Paz—Link to past session
+Where the Heart is Artist Talks: Maria Paz—Link to past Maria Paz session

-Where the Heart is Artist Talks: Yulia Pinkusevich—Link to past session
+Where the Heart is Artist Talks: Yulia Pinkusevich—Link to past Yulia Pinkusevich session

 Where the Heart Is: Contemporary Art by Immigrant Artists is supported in part by the National Endowment for the Arts.

 The exhibition is also made possible through the generous contributions of Alliance members Brigid Barton, Pat Bashaw, Kenneth Bird, Peggy and Yogen Dalal, Anne Dauer, Judy David and Ric Ferras, Sue and John Diekman, Jeannie Duisenberg and Rich Hlava, Mary J Elmore, Angela and David Filo, Sally Glaser and David Bower, Loren and Mike Gordon, Pamela and David Hornik, Amy and Glen Kacher, Carol Kenyon, Iris and Hal Korol, Beverly and Peter Lipman, Patty McGuigan, Marcia Pugsley and Kent Mather, Bill Reller and Kris Klint, Susan Rosenberg, and Jan Schachter.